Lightning-Universe/lightning-transformers/docs/source/structure/conf.rst

 Just like code, configs inherit from other configs.

-For example, when defining a task, there is a default config object at ``task/nlp/default.yaml`` that contains a set of default configurations for all tasks.
+For example when defining a task, there is a default config object at `task/nlp/default.yaml <https://github.com/PyTorchLightning/lightning-transformers/blob/master/conf/task/nlp/default.yaml>`__ that contains a set of default configurations for all tasks.
 This is useful, as our task configs do not need to define these parameters and instead can import them, like below.

 .. code-block:: yaml